- Constructive Dismissal

 In other cases, employers may exaggerate misconduct allegations and claim they have just cause in order to try to pay employees nothing or way less than they are entitled to.
 Just cause is difficult for an employer to establish, and when many employers claim they have just cause, they are often just counting on the employee not knowing their legal rights or the law.

 Whatever your situation, the lawyers at Bow River Law will review your severance package and the circumstances around your termination, and give you advice and guidance on your rights and next steps.
-Our experienced lawyers have been able to get increased severance offers from employers in many cases, and they are strong, effective advocates both outside and inside the courtroom.
+Our experienced lawyers have been able to get increased severance offers from employers in Calgary, Edmonton, Fort McMurray, Red Deer, Lethbridge and throughout Alberta in many cases.
+We are strong, effective advocates both outside and inside the courtroom.
 Let us help you.

 Are you being treated poorly at work?
 Do you think it is because of something you have no control over, such as your race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation?